 Action Item 1: Create AgeFriendlyRidgewood.org website.

-Action Item 2: Outreach to the business community with the dual goal of assisting them and benefitting our older adults.
+Action Item 2: Outreach to business community with dual goal of assisting them to grow their client base of older adults and benefitting our older adults with business practices suited to their needs